 - 4. Students should have a minimum of 3.0/4.0 grade point average (GPA) overall, in the last two years of undergraduate study and in their major field. - 5.
 Students for who English is not the primary language must take the Test of English as a Foreign Language (TOEFL) examination.
 A minimum score of 570 is required.
 The computer-based acceptable score is 230 and 88 on the IBT (internet-based test) are acceptable minimums.
 Admission to the program is competitive.
-It is required by the above criteria and by available financial support and positions in laboratories. - 6.
-Students are required to take the Graduate Record Exam (GRE).
-Scores may be self-reported on the application, but official scores must be sent before course registration if the student is admitted.
-The Vanderbilt institution code is 1871.
+It is required by the above criteria and by available financial support and positions in laboratories.

-B. Master of Engineering (M.Eng.)
-Program
+B. Master of Engineering (M.Eng) Program